x01Jin/proctorai/README.md

 ## Initial Setup

-When the application is first started, it will prompt you to configure required settings before proceeding:

-1. **Roboflow API credentials**
+Before starting the application make sure that these are properly set-up first:

+1. **Setup the Database**
+   - This application relies on using XAMPP MySQL for the database so you should have it set up first
+   - Setup XAMPP
+   - and import 'proctorai.sql' included with the package

+2. **In the admin interface (ProctorAI-ADMIN)**
+   - Add a proctor account
+   - Setup the Roboflow model
    - API key for model access
    - Project identifier
    - Model version

-2. **Model Class Definitions**
+3. **Model Class Definitions**
    - Check your Roboflow model's classes and put them in settings separated by commas"," without spaces
    - These define what the AI model detects

-3. **Database Settings**
-   - This application relies on using XAMPP MySQL for the database so you should have it set up first
-   - Connection parameters
-   - XAMPP MySQL credentials and database name

 Note: The application cannot start without these settings being properly configured.
-A settings dialog will appear automatically to guide you through this setup process.

 ## Features